 The first project, Project BE, gained national attention in 2013 as well as the attention of the housing authorities that shut it down.
 That led to a second collaborative street art project at a housing complex on the West Bank that became the three-month-long Exhibit BE.

 The series' final installment at Studio BE is Odums' one-man show, "Ephemeral Eternal," housed in a 35,000-square-foot warehouse in the Bywater neighborhood.
-It opened in 2015 and it's expected to close in early summer 2018.
+It opened in 2015 and it's expected to close in May 2019.

-Odums hopes people recognize the power of art and that "we engage in these conversations about social justice, about identity, about just the role that we play on this planet next to each other."
+Odums hopes people recognize the power of art and that "we engage in these conversations about social justice, about identity, about just the role that we play on this planet next to each other," he said.

 The most important thing

 Tarriona "Tank" Ball (center), of Tank and the Bangas: "New Orleans is just like your grandma."

 The people.
 That's what it comes down to in New Orleans.